PavaS279/Financial-Fortress/features-list.md

 ### 1. Dashboard
 - **Overview:** Provides a central hub for users to get a quick snapshot of their financial safety.
-- **Key Metrics:** Displays an overall risk score, the number of active alerts for high-risk items, and a count of checks performed and policies decoded.
+- **Key Metrics:** Displays an overall risk score, the number of live alerts, checks performed, and policies decoded.
 - **Recent Activity:** A chart visualizing financial check activity over the past six months, broken down by platform (Desktop vs. Mobile).
 - **Quick Actions:** Provides direct links to the main analysis tools: UPI Scam Detector, Loan Analyzer, and Insurance Decoder.
 - **Live Transaction Monitoring:** A dashboard widget showing real-time transaction alerts and a list of recent transactions for quick review.